Challenging Maps and Exploration

 Panel 1 - Cartographic Encounters with Empire

-with Dr. Ed Armston-Sheret and Professor Sujit Sivasundaram
+Dr. Ed Armston-Sheret and Professor Sujit Sivasundaram, chaired by Dr. Katie Parker

 How are maps and empire intertwined?
 How do maps reflect or challenge the power hierarchies of global empire?
-How can they reveal and elide the multiples minds and hands that go into making them?
-Panellists will take on these questions and more in an examination of the cartographies of empire from the early modern and modern periods.
+How can they reveal and elide the multiple minds and hands that go into making them?

-Dr. Edward Armston-Sheret is a historian of exploration with a PhD from Royal Holloway, University of London.
-Alongside a role at the RGS-IBG, he is an Institute of Historical Research (IHR) Fellow at the School of Advanced Study, University of London.
+Dr. Ed Armston-Sheret is a historian of exploration with a PhD from Royal Holloway, University of London.

 Sujit Sivasundaram is Professor of World History at the University of Cambridge and Fellow in History at Gonville and Caius College.

-Dr. Katie Parker is the Cartographic Collections Manager at the Royal Geographical Society, where she promotes and preserves their collection of more than one million maps, charts, atlases, globes, and gazetteers.
-Trained as a historian (PhD, University of Pittsburgh, 2016), she is an expert in the histories of maps and mapping, exploration, empire, and the early modern Pacific world.
+Dr. Katie Parker is the Cartographic Collections Manager at the RGS, where she promotes and preserves its collection of over a million maps, charts, atlases, globes, and gazetteers.
+Trained as a historian (PhD, University of Pittsburgh), Katie is an expert in the histories of maps and mapping, exploration, empire, and the early modern Pacific world.
 Her publications include Historical Sea Charts: Visions and Voyages Through the Ages (2021, White Star).

-Katie teaches the history of maps and mapping at London Rare Books School (School of Advanced Study, University of London) and the History of Architecture at NYU London.
-She is the co-Editor of Imago Mundi: The International Journal for the History of Cartography, and the Administrative Editor of the Hakluyt Society.
+Katie teaches the history of maps and mapping at London Rare Book School (School of Advanced Study, University of London) and the History of Architecture at NYU London.
+She is Co-Editor of Imago Mundi - the international journal for the history of cartography - and Administrative Editor of the Hakluyt Society.

 Panel 2 - Cartographic Encounters with Indigeneity

-with Professor Michael Bravo and Dr. Rohihi Rai
+Professor Michael Bravo and Dr. Rohihi Rai, chaired by Dr. Sana Murrani

 In June 2014, he launched with Canadian partners an online Pan-Inuit Trails Atlas spanning the Canadian Arctic drawing on maps drawn by Inuit from land claims and historical literature.